 Getting Up Close and Personal with Radon

-I have been on staff with the American Lung Association for more than four years now, and of course, in that time, have read, written, researched and posted information about radon poisoning, an indoor air pollutant that is the second leading cause of lung cancer.
+I have been on staff with the American Lung Association's marketing and communication staff, I have read, written, researched and posted information about radon poisoning, an indoor air pollutant that is the second leading cause of lung cancer.

-Because my county in Wisconsin is known to be very high in radon, I had tested my 108-year-old home about three years ago with one of those $15 test kits from Home Depot and was happy to note that my levels were below the recommended limit.
-(You can also purchase a kit online.)
+Because my county in Wisconsin is known to be very high in radon, I had tested my 100-year-old home several years ago and was happy to note that my levels were below the recommended limit.

 So 48 hours later, my home tested at 4.8 picocuries per liter of air (pCi/L), slightly above the “fix your home” level of 4.0 pCi/L that the U.S. Environmental Protection Agency (EPA) recommends and well above the level of 2 pCi/L that EPA urges you to consider fixing.
 The pCi/L is a measure of concentration of radon in the air.
 Fun fact: It was named, in part, after Marie Curie, who conducted pioneering research on radioactivity and was the first woman to win a Nobel Prize.